tuckerweibell/recipe/packages/recipe/src/components/EzBaseFontSizeCompatibility/EzBaseFontSizeCompatibility.md

 tags: ['compatibility', 'font', 'text']
 ---

+<EzAlert
+  headline="This component has been deprecated as of v17 and will be removed in v18." tagline="Recipe no longer supports IE11 and all modern browsers use a default font size of 16px." use="error"
+/>

 Base Font Size Compatibility is a component that enables applications that are not yet using Recipe's base font size to run in compatibility mode with a base font size of 14px.

 <EzAlert